Tim Rogers (writer)

 William Timothy Rogers Jr. (born June 7, 1979) is an American video game journalist, developer, and video essayist.
 His work is associated with mid-2000s New Games Journalism, a style of video game journalism that emphasizes the author's subjective and personal experiences in relation to the game world.
 The Guardian cited his 2005 opinion piece "Dreaming in an Empty Room: A Defense of Metal Gear Solid 2" as a core example of the genre.
-Rogers is additionally known for his verbose writing style and his video game reviews website ActionButton.net.
+Rogers is additionally known for his hyper-articulate writing style and his video game reviews website ActionButton.com.
 He has also written for Next Generation, GamesTM, Play, Game Developer, and Kotaku.
 He later edited videos for Kotaku before resigning from the site and becoming an independent YouTuber.

 Rogers co-founded Action Button Entertainment, where he designed games including Ziggurat and Videoball.
 The four-person studio specializes in simple aesthetics and controls, following from Rogers's own video game aesthetic and minimalist esports interests.
 He compared the studio's design philosophy to the spartan menu selections of Gordon Ramsay's Kitchen Nightmares.